apache/arrow/docs/source/developers/contributing.rst

          New Contributor's guide

-   .. grid-item-card:: Advanced
+   .. grid-item-card:: Overview
       :img-top: /developers/images/code-solid.svg
       :class-card: contrib-card
       :shadow: md

-      Additional information you might need if you are not new to the contributing process in general but want to check the workflow we use at Apache Arrow.
+      A short overview of the contributing process we follow and some additional information you might need if you are not new to the contributing process in general.
       +++

-      .. button-ref:: advanced_contrib
+      .. button-ref:: contrib-overview
          :ref-type: ref
          :click-parent:
          :color: secondary
          :expand:

-         Advanced Code Contribution
+         Contributing overview

 Language specific
 =================